carmina-hatnean/Bugs/README.md

 **Description**

-A website should have a favicon and no error in the console.
+When I access the website, I notice that the website doesn't have a favicon and a discover an error in the console.

 **Steps to reproduce**